hoseinaghaei/OS_pintos/report/project1.1-design.md

 static struct loc rw_lock;
 ```

 We have to keep data of process and reponse data of threads too.
 We have a one to one mapping between pid and tid so this struct should relates to thread.
 Each process has a parent and we should keep and we should save all processes in a list to catch them by pid and this is for keeping exit code and thread's inside data for access of process to them after finishing thread.
+For synch problem we added exit_code to have it for process's usages.

 ```c
 // /src/threads/thread.c